SDCOAdvocates/Vue-Training/docs/components/README.md

 Although a child component can technically access its parent component, it is a bad practice because it induces a tight coupling between the components: the component loses in genericity, it is more difficult to reuse and the risk of infinite loop is higher.

-Child components communicate with their parents by using **events**: they emit events that propagate from parent to parent, in the same way as DOM events like a mouse click. **A good component is agnostic of his environment**, it does not know his parents and does not know if the events it emets will ever be intercepted (or "listened to").
+Child components communicate with their parents by using **events**: they emit events that propagate from parent to parent, in the same way as DOM events like a mouse click. **A good component is agnostic of his environment**, it does not know his parents and does not know if the events it emits will ever be intercepted (or "listened to").

 To **emit** an event, use the `$emit` method available in all Vue components.
 It takes as parameter the name of the event, and optionally a value (_payload_) to transmit.
 If you need to pass multiple values, encapsulate them in an object.